 The named AEN coordinator for the school is Miss Diane Clark.
-Diane is available in school on Wednesdays and Fridays.
+Diane is available on Tuesday, Wednesday and Thursday.
 She can be contacted via email at firstname.lastname@example.org.

 A member of the Governing body, Mrs Alison Homewood, takes a special interest in AEN, although the Governing Body as a whole is responsible for making provision for pupils with special educational needs.
 The school has a minimum of one teaching assistant in each class who implements support and intervention programmes under the guidance of the AEN co-ordinator and the class teacher.